Mouba-Mouba/Mouba-Mouba/README.md

 ### Hi there, I'm Moubarak👋
-A passionate student and self-taught learner from the Comoros Islands, with a strong focus on data science and artificial intelligence.
+A passionate data science student from the Comoros Islands, with a strong foundation in artificial intelligence, machine learning, and geospatial analytics.

-🎓 Current Status:<br>I'm pursuing my master's degree in Data Science at the National University of Malaysia (UKM), building on my foundation in computer science and computational intelligence from the International Islamic University Malaysia (IIUM).<br><br>
-🎯 Goal (2024):<br>Contribute openly to the Data Science and Machine Learning research community, stay at the forefront of cutting-edge technologies, and learn something new every day.<br><br>
-🎯 Goal (2025):<br>Begin my Master’s Spatial Data Science, working on impactful projects that can shape a better future for humanity.<br><br><br>
+I hold a Bachelor's degree in Computer Science with a focus on Computational Intelligence from the International Islamic University Malaysia (IIUM).
+I'm currently pursuing a Master’s degree in Data Science at Universiti Kebangsaan Malaysia (UKM).

+I'm focused on applying AI to real-world problems, particularly in natural language processing, computer vision, and spatial data science.
+I am passionate about building impactful solutions that support the world and social development.
+I’m also interested in collaborating on research and industry projects that push the boundaries of applied AI.

 📫 How to reach me:<br>
 Email: mkouboimoubarak18@gmail.com or click [here](mkouboimoubarak18@gmail.com)<br>
 LinkedIn: https://www.linkedin.com/in/mabrouk-moubarak/ or click [here](https://www.linkedin.com/in/mabrouk-moubarak/)<br>